nbokdam/heatmap/README.md

 1. Import database.sql on your webserver i.e. using phpMyAdmin.

 2a.
-Edit www/config.php to suit your needs.
+Create www/config.php (see www/config.sample.php)

 2b.
 Upload contents of www-directory to your webserver.

-2c.
-Change permissions of 'timelapse' directory to 777!!!

 3a.
 Edit HeatmapSensor.ino to suit your needs.
 Each sensor should have a unique ID.
 	Do not leave gaps in the numbering!
 It's important to point at the right server